vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 having a larger set of relatively smaller files that each have a role or responsibility—and those files go in `~/.vim`.

-Applying a directory hierarchy to replace your mammoth `.vimrc` will not only help to keep your configuration manageable, it may also help with keeping Vim running snappily and smoothly by loading code and configuration only when you actually need it.
+Applying a directory hierarchy to replace your mammoth vimrc will not only help to keep your configuration manageable, it may also help with keeping Vim running snappily and smoothly by loading code and configuration only when you actually need it.
 It'll also be clearer from its position in the directory hierarchy what the purpose of any given configuration is, both for you and for